caevi/caevi/README.md

 I am Carlo Evidente, a Software Engineering Student at Centennial College.
 As for my software engineering experience I bring a versatile skill set to the forefront, blending my expertise in HTML and CSS to craft visually appealing and user-friendly websites.
 My capabilities extend to Python, Java and C#, empowering me to build robust backend functionalities that drive seamless user experiences.

-🔭 I’m currently working on my porfolio website which will also people to view my projects and experiences.
+🔭 I’m currently working on my porfolio website which will allow people to view my projects and experiences.